alarm-redist/fifty-states/analyses/WA_leg_2020/doc_WA_leg_2020.md

 7. be competitive [187]
 8. have the House nested in Senate or Congress [187]

+Note: Washington is a state with simple multi-member legislative districts, where chambers have identical plans with different numbers of members per district.

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 5.0%.